-Formatting
+Formatting:

-Please send us your manuscript electronically in the form of an unformatted Word file.
-In order to ensure that our reviewers do not know who wrote each submission they assess, please send us a second, anonymised version of your work as well, which contains no information about you as its author and avoids literature references and comments that could point to your identity.
+Please send us your manuscript electronically (leviathan@nomos-journals.de) in the form of an unformatted Word file.
+In order to ensure that our reviewers do not know who wrote each submission they assess, please send us a second, anonymized version of your work as well, which contains no information about you as its author and avoids literature references and comments that could point to your identity.